Boeing 737 Next Generation: 737-900

 Boeing later introduced the 737-900, an even longer variant stretched to 138 ft 2 in.
-Because the −900 retains the same exit configuration of the −800, seating capacity is limited to 189, although aircraft equipped with a typical 2-class layout will seat approximately 177.
+Because the −900 retains the same exit configuration of the -800, seating capacity is limited to 189, although aircraft equipped with a typical 2-class layout will seat approximately 177.
 The 737-900 also retains the MTOW and fuel capacity of the −800, trading range for payload.
-Alaska Airlines launched the 737-900 in 1997, the 737-900 made its first flight on August 3, 2000, and Alaska Airlines accepted the delivery on May 15, 2001.
+Alaska Airlines launched the 737-900 in November 1997, and the model first flew on August 3, 2000.
+Alaska Airlines accepted the first delivery on May 15, 2001.
 The type proved unpopular, with only 52 delivered, before being replaced by the improved 737-900ER.

 737-900ER

 The 737-900ER (Extended Range), which was called the 737-900X before launch, was the final and largest variant of the Boeing 737 NG line.
 It was introduced to fill the range and passenger capacity gap in Boeing's product offerings after the 757-200 was discontinued, address the shortcomings of the 737-900, and to directly compete with the Airbus A321.

 Up to two auxiliary fuel tanks in the cargo hold and standard winglets improved the range of the stretched jet to that of other 737NG variants, while an additional pair of exit doors and a flat rear pressure bulkhead increased maximum seating capacity to 220 passengers.
 Airlines may deactivate (plug) the additional exit doors if the total configured capacity of the plane is 189 passengers or less.

-The first 737-900ER was rolled out of the Renton, Washington, factory on August 8, 2006, for its launch customer, Lion Air, an Indonesian low-cost airline.
-The airline received this aircraft on April 27, 2007, in a special dual paint scheme combining Lion Air's logo on the vertical stabilizer and Boeing's livery colors on the fuselage.
+The 737-900ER was launched in July 2005 and first flew in September 2006.
+The first plane was delivered to its launch customer, the Indonesian low-cost airline Lion Air, on April 27, 2007, and was painted in a special dual paint scheme combining Lion Air's logo on the vertical stabilizer and Boeing's livery colors on the fuselage.
 A total of 505 -900ERs were delivered.